Chapter 4:

 John 7:16, 17

-Jesus, in turn, answered them and said: "What I teach is not mine, but belongs to him that sent me.
-If anyone desires to do His will, he will know concerning the teaching whether it is from God or I speak of my own originality."
+Jesus, in turn, answered them and said: "What I teach is not mine, but belongs to him who sent me.
+If anyone desires to do His will, he will know whether the teaching is from God or I speak of my own originality."

 John 7:28, 29

-Therefore Jesus cried out as he was teaching in the temple and said: "you both know me and know where I am from.
-Also, I have not come of my own initiative, but he that sent me is real, and you do not know him.
-I know him, because I am a representative from him, and that One sent me forth."
+Therefore Jesus cried out as he was teaching in the temple, saying: "You know me and know where I am from.
+I have not come of my own initiative, but the One who that sent me is real, and you do not know him.
+I know him, because I am a representative from him, and that One sent me."

 John 8:28, 29

-Therefore Jesus said: "I do nothing of my own initiative; but just as the Father taught me I speak these things.
-And he that sent me is with me; he did not abandon me to myself, because I always do the things pleasing to him."
+Therefore Jesus said: "I do nothing of my own initiative; but just as the Father taught me, I speak these things.
+And the One who sent me is with me; he did not abandon me to myself, because I always do the things pleasing to him."

 Luke 22:42

-And he. . . began to pray, saying: "Father, if you wish, remove this cup from me.
+And he. . . began to pray, saying: "Father, if you want to, remove this cup from me.
 Nevertheless, let, not my will, but yours be done."

 1 Cor 11:3